craftcms/docs/docs/5.x/development/element-queries.md

 Most custom field values are stored in a single JSON column, keyed by their unique field instance UUID.
 Craft handles this automatically when using a field or field instance’s built-in query methods (i.e. `.myCustomDateField('<= 2025-11-05')`) by building the appropriate “JSON extraction” expression.

-Craft attempts to detect use of field instance handles in `.where()` and `.orderBy()`, and map them to the corresponding extraction expression. <Since ver="5.6.0" feature="Field instance handle mappings for query constraints and ordering" />
+Craft also attempts to detect use of field instance handles in `.where()` and `.orderBy()`, and map them to the corresponding extraction expression. <Since ver="5.6.0" feature="Field instance handle mappings for query constraints and ordering" />

 ```twig
 {% set safeStews = craft.entries()